-- 6. If technical problems should arise that prevent adequate communication between the doctoral student and the panel members, it is not possible to guarantee correct identification of the doctoral student or circumstances arise that interfere with the event, the panel chairperson may suspend it for as long as may be required to enable the thesis defence to be carried out without interruptions.
-The panel chairperson will decide on the continuation of the defence on the basis of his or her judgement. - 7.
-Defence of the thesis by electronic means must comply with the same requirements and have the same effects as defence in person.
+- Universitat Oberta de Catalunya - 3.
+If technical problems should arise that prevent adequate communication between the doctoral student and the panel members, it is not possible to guarantee correct identification of the doctoral student or circumstances arise that interfere with the event, the panel chairperson may suspend it for as long as may be required to enable the thesis defence to be carried out without interruptions.
+The panel chairperson will decide on the continuation of the defence on the basis of their judgement, in accordance with that stipulated in article 47. - 4.
+Defence of the thesis by electronic means must comply with the same requirements and have the same effects as defence in person. - 1 amended by agreement of the Executive Board on 28 June 2021. - 2, 3 and 4 amended by agreement of the Executive Board on 24 July 2023.

-Article 45.
+Article 46.
 Participation of panel members by electronic means

-- 1. In justified circumstances, the doctoral programme's academic committee may authorize a panel member, who may not be the secretary, to verify remotely and by electronic means his or her intervention in the thesis defence. - 2.
-The person concerned will send his or her request to the chairperson, who in turn will forward it to the doctoral programme's academic committee, giving at least one month's prior notice before the date scheduled for defence of the thesis. - 3.
+- 1. In justified circumstances, the doctoral programme's academic committee may authorize a panel member, who may not be the secretary, to verify remotely and by electronic means their intervention in the thesis defence. - 2.
+The person concerned will send their request to the chairperson, who in turn will forward it to the doctoral programme's academic committee, giving at least one month's prior notice before the date scheduled for defence of the thesis. - 3.
 The request must be justified by professional reasons, illness or disability. - 4.
-The academic committee will decide and proceed in accordance with paragraph 3 of article 44.
+The academic committee will decide and proceed in accordance with paragraph 3 of article 45.
 Should there be more than one request, the one that is considered most justified on the basis of the concurrent personal and professional circumstances will prevail. - 5.
-The academic committee will take appropriate steps to ensure the identity of the person concerned and also to ensure that the signature of the oral examination of the thesis, the corresponding report and the vote, which must be given secretly, can be verified satisfactorily and be made available, if applicable, to the panel's secretary. - In the event of replacement of any of the panel members, the substitute replacing him or her can participate by electronic means, subject to prior authorization by the Doctoral School.
+The academic committee will take appropriate steps to ensure the identity of the person concerned and also to ensure that the signature of the oral examination of the thesis, the corresponding report and the vote, which must be given secretly, can be verified satisfactorily and be made available, if applicable, to the panel's secretary. - 6.
+In the event of replacement of any of the panel members, the substitute replacing them can participate by electronic means, subject to prior authorization by the Doctoral School.
 In this case, a maximum of two panel members may take part in the thesis defence by electronic means.

-Article 46.
+Article 47.
 Incidents